 Balances blood sugar levels

 If blood sugar levels spike during pregnancy, it can be dangerous for the mother and the unborn child.
 Such spikes also result in imbalanced energy levels so you feel like you are unwittingly riding on an emotional roller coaster.
-Probiotics help to balance blood sugar levels and maintain a steady amount of energy production through the day.
+Probiotics for pregnancy help to balance blood sugar levels and maintain a steady amount of energy production through the day.

 Improves sleep patterns